History of TED

 • a sister conference, TEDGlobal, held in locations around the world

-• the TED Prize, which grants its winners one wish to change the world
+• the TED Prize, which granted its winners one wish to change the world, and would eventually evolve into the Audacious Project.

-• an audio and video podcast series, TED Talks, in which the best TED content is released free online.
+• and TED Talks, audio and video podcast content from the TED stage, are released free online.

 The first TED Talks were posted online on June 27, 2006.
 By September, they had reached more than one million views.
 TED Talks proved so popular that in 2007, TED's website was relaunched around them, giving a global audience free access to some of the world's greatest thinkers, leaders and teachers.